-The mechanism for upgrading a Diamond is by calling diamondCut() which takes arguments of functions to replace and which functions to replace them with.
-Upon restart, the diamondCut() function will only be callable by the owner of Beanstalk, which will be the BCM.
+The mechanism for upgrading a Diamond is by calling diamondCut(), which takes arguments of functions to replace and which functions to replace them with.
+The diamondCut() function will only be callable by the owner of Beanstalk, which will be the BCM.